-It becomes very crucial to analyze the economy in detail in order to identify different macro factors and their influence on the company’s performance that will ultimately reflect and impact the potential of the stock/ security under analysis.
-The analyst considers various aspects like the overall growth of the economy, inflation or deflation, ruling political dispensation, geo-political situation, etc. for this analysis.
+It becomes very crucial to analyze the economy in detail to identify different macro factors and their influence on the company’s performance that will ultimately reflect and impact the potential of the stock/ security under analysis.
+For this analysis, the analyst considers various aspects like the overall growth of the economy, inflation or deflation, ruling political dispensation, geo-political situation, etc.

-The overall performance and prospects of the industry has a direct impact on the company’s performance.
+The overall performance and prospects of the industry have a direct impact on the company’s performance.
 Therefore, industry analysis is an integral part of fundamental analysis.
 Hence, the analysts also consider this part in their analysis.
-The analysts consider various aspects like how the industry works, market share of the company and competitors, the overall growth of the sector, its future prospects, bargaining power of customers, the new threat of entrants, rivalry among competitors, etc., for this analysis.
+For this analysis, the analysts consider various aspects like how the industry works, market share of the company and competitors, the overall growth of the sector, its future prospects, bargaining power of customers, the new threat of entrants, rivalry among competitors, etc.

-The internal performance of the organization is the most crucial part of fundamental analysis.
-When the analyst conducts the company analysis, they consider two aspects of the company i.e. quantitative and qualitative performance of the company
+The organization’s internal performance is the most crucial part of fundamental analysis.
+When the analyst conducts the company analysis, they consider two aspects of the company, i.e., quantitative and qualitative performance of the company.

 Qualitative and Quantitative aspect of Fundamental Analysis

 The quantitative aspect of fundamental analysis is related to the performance measurable in figures or numbers.
-For this, the analyst looks in-depth the various financial statements, schedules and supporting docements.
+For this, the analyst looks in-depth at the various financial statements, schedules, and supporting documents.
 They analyze data relating to revenues, profits, returns, and various profitability and efficiency measures.

-They also evaluates the qualitative parameters like the composition of key executive members, their tenure of association and experience, the goodwill of the company, brand name, and popularity, etc. Analysts prefer using a combination of both qualitative and quantitative aspects of this analysis before reaching to a conclusion.
+They also evaluate the qualitative parameters like the composition of key executive members, their tenure of association and experience, the goodwill of the company, brand name, and popularity, etc. Analysts prefer using a combination of both qualitative and quantitative aspects of this analysis before reaching a conclusion.

-It is a mirror of the opearting activity and performance of the company during the given accounting period.
-It describes the various sources and types of incomes and expenses of the company during the period under consideration.
+It is a mirror of the operating activity and performance of the company during the given accounting period.
+It describes the various sources and types of income and expenses of the company during the period under consideration.
 Moreover, this statement shows the net income or profits earned after meeting all the expenses.
-It can be that the company has more expenses and less income resulting in net loss for the period.
+It can be that the company has more expenses and less income resulting in a net loss for the period.

-It discloses the company’s assets and liabilities and shareholders’ kity at a given point of time.
+It discloses the company’s assets and liabilities and shareholders’ kity at a given point in time.

 Assets = Liabilities + Shareholders’ Funds